 January 14, 2025

-I didn't pay enough attention to contra body movement (CBM) until I saw the following video.
-Although this video is about ballroom dancing, I believe tango dancers will also benefit from it.
+I didn’t fully appreciate the importance of contra body movement (CBM) until I watched the video below.
+Although the video focuses on ballroom dancing, I believe tango dancers can also benefit from its insights.

-CBM is an essential concept in dance that refers to the action of turning one side of the body toward the opposite moving leg.
-For example, when the right leg moves forward, the left side of the body turns slightly toward it, and vice versa.
-This natural, counterbalancing action is not unique to dance - it is present in many everyday activities.
-When walking or running, for example, the slight rotation of the torso toward the forward-moving leg helps maintain stability and propels the body forward efficiently.
-Similarly, swimmers use CBM to create streamlined motion through the water, while cyclists rely on it to maintain equilibrium and power.
-These everyday examples demonstrate how CBM is deeply ingrained in human movement.
+CBM is a fundamental principle in dance that involves rotating one side of the torso toward the opposite moving leg.
+For example, when the right leg steps forward, the left side of the torso naturally turns toward it, and vice versa.
+This counterbalancing action is not unique to dance—it occurs in many everyday movements.
+When walking or running, a slight torso rotation toward the forward-moving leg enhances stability and forward momentum.
+Swimmers use CBM to streamline their strokes, while cyclists rely on it for balance and power.
+These examples highlight how CBM is deeply ingrained in natural human movement.

 No comments: